amaoku/ModelShield/README.md

 We use system instructions to guide the generation of watermarks in language models.

 ## Imitation Model training
 fine-tuning imitation model with watermarked data.
+We base our model training and fine-tuning on the [GitHub project](https://github.com/LianjiaTech/BELLE).
+Both full fine-tuning and LoRA fine-tuning are supported, and you can also choose your own fine-tuning method.

 ## Watermark Verification
 We offer two methods for watermark verification: